Resources for Sponsors and Community Partners

 IMAGE CAROUSEL

-What’s the difference between a community partner and a sponsor?
+What is the difference between a sponsor and community partner?

 Slide Content